Saltwater Crocodile Attacks In Australia

 Within the next two weeks three large crocodiles are caught in the area.
 One of them contains the remains of a human body.

-February 2009: A five year old boy is taken by a large saltwater crocodile in the Daintree River (far north Queensland), in front of his brother.
+February 2009: After following his dog into the water, a five year old boy is taken by a large saltwater crocodile in the Daintree River (far north Queensland), in front of his brother.

 All of the above crocodile attacks could have been avoided.